This post may contain affiliate links.

 3. Pour Over

-I still make pour overs at home (although I will make a cup of pod coffee if I’m rushing or don’t feel like making a pour over).
+I still make pour over coffees at home (although I will make a cup of pod coffee if I’m rushing or don’t feel like making a pour over).
 Despite being a much better cup of coffee, a lot more equipment and time is involved.
 Depending on your preferences, this could be the best RV coffee maker option or it could be overkill.

 Here’s my process on how to make coffee using the pour over method: